Integrity: We are honest and fair in our words and actions.

 GW recognizes the importance of individually held religious beliefs to persons within its workforce and will reasonably accommodate a staff member’s religious beliefs in terms of workplace attire unless the accommodation creates an undue hardship.
-Those requesting a workplace attire accommodation based on religious beliefs should contact Equal Employment Opportunity & Employee Relations at [email protected].
+Those requesting a workplace attire accommodation based on religious beliefs should contact Equal Employment Opportunity & Access at [email protected].

 Frequent tardiness and absences may have a detrimental impact on the workflow in a unit.
 These issues may also lead to corrective or disciplinary action.
 Each department has specific guidelines and procedures governing hours of work and requests for time off.
 Please consult your manager for the appropriate guidelines.